kizniche/Mycodo/README.md

 Set up the daemon to automatically log sensor data and alter relays with the following commands

-Open crontab with `sudo crontab -e`, add the following lines, then sanve with `Ctrl+e`
+Open crontab with `sudo crontab -e`, add the following lines, then save with `Ctrl+e`

 ```
 @reboot /usr/bin/python /var/www/mycodo/cgi-bin/GPIO-initialize.py &